Advanced Usage¶

 def constrained_adapter(spec: SchemaWithConstraints) -> FieldSpecIterable:

-"""Adapter that converts constraints to metadata.
+"""Adapter that converts constraints to the constraints tuple.

 Arguments: